Alshevsky/ConvertOutlineKeyToJson/README.md

    ```
    git clone https://github.com/Alshevsky/ConvertOutlineKeyToJson.git
    ```
-2. Navigate to the project directory in terminal:
+2. Navigate to the project directory in the terminal:
    ```
    cd ConvertOutlineKeyToJson
    ```